sindresorhus/typescript-definition-style-guide/readme.md

 - If the API accepts an options-object, define an `Options` interface as seen above.
 Document default option values using the [`@default` tag](http://usejsdoc.org/tags-default.html) (since interfaces cannot have default values).
 If the default needs to be a description instead of a basic value, use the formatting `Default: Lorem Ipsum.`.
 - Use `@returns`, not `@return`.
 - Ambient declarations can't have default parameters, so in the case of a default method parameter, document it in the parameter docs instead, as seen in the above example.
+- `@returns` should not duplicate the type information unless it's impossible to describe it without.
+	- `@returns A boolean of whether it was enabled.` → `@returns Whether it was enabled.`

+#### Code examples

+- Include as many code examples as possible.
+Borrow from the readme.
+- Code examples should be fully functional and should include the import statement.

 ### Testing